anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 A good place to start to understand the requirements is to use the widely accepted definitions developed by the OWASP – Open Web Application Security Project.
 These include the following core principles:

-* Confidentiality – Only allow access to data for which the user is permitted
+* Confidentiality – Only allow access to data for which the user is permitted.
-* Integrity – Ensure data is not tampered with or altered by unauthorized users
+* Integrity – Ensure data is not tampered with or altered by unauthorized users.
-* Availability – ensure systems and data are available to authorized users when they need it
+* Availability – ensure systems and data are available to authorized users when they need it.

 Additional Cloud Infrastructure security principles that need to be incorporated:
 * Authenticity – The ability to confirm the users are in fact valid users with the correct rights to access the systems or data.